Go to the Students section

 These comprise substantial research arms of the Oxford Institute for Sustainable Development (OISD), which was founded in 2004, and forms the largest academic research institute in the UK dedicated to research on sustainable development in the built environment.
 This gives us the ability to quickly assemble transdisciplinary research teams to tackle the major challenges affecting the built environment - such as climate change, resilience, energy efficiency, resource scarcity, infrastructure, investment, and productivity.

 A leading and international centre of excellence in the design of urban places and space.
-Focusing on reflective practice, integrated with critical theory, we equip students to intervene effectively in the production of great places.
+Focusing on reflective practice, integrated with critical theory.

 The IAU brings together one of the largest teams of expertise in this field in the world.
-It's now an internationally recognised centre for excellence for research, knowledge exchange and all aspects of the environment.
+It's now an internationally recognised centre for excellence for research and knowledge exchange.

 The Spatial Planning Group brings together a wide range of intellectual and policy concerns within spatial planning and associated fields, both nationally and internationally.

-The Urban Design Group is one of the largest UK providers of research expertise in urban design and conservation matters.
-Our research activity is of national and international standing.
+The Urban Design Research Group is one of the largest UK providers of research expertise in urban design and conservation matters.
+Our research is of national and international standing.

-A major international centre for research in areas such as sustainable real estate, international land and property markets, policy and sustainable urban development, building information modelling, construction and project management.
+A major international centre for research in areas such as real estate, land property, sustainable urban development, building information modelling, construction and project management.

 A primary focus is on application of intelligent knowledge-based decision support and knowledge creation and diffusion techniques in the industry.